Exiv2/exiv2/contrib/cmake/msvc/ReadMe.txt

       --libssh    libssh-0.7.2

       Other build key/value pairs:
-      --config     Release | Debug
-      --generator  The script default is almost always correct and is passed as -G "Generator" to CMake --work       The "work" directory in which the build will be performed (see 4 below) --bash       Path to bash.exe to be used when --test is specified.
+      --config     Release | Debug (shorthand = --release --debug) --generator  The script default is almost always correct and is passed as -G "Generator" to CMake --work       The "work" directory in which the build will be performed (see 4 below) --bash       Path to bash.exe to be used when --test is specified.

 4 What gets built?
-  The build is performed in  work
+  The build is performed in  work_Config
   The output is generated in dist
                              dist\..mumble..\bin contains *.exe and *.dll files
                              dist\..mumble..\lib contains *.lib files